haydeeartaza/RareCNVsAnalysis/README.md

 snakemake -s qc-pipeline/snakefiles/qc.snake --core 1
 ```

-To run the pipeline on the supplied test data using docker (after you have built the image):
+To run the pipeline on the supplied test data using Docker (after you have built the image):

 ```bash
 docker run --rm -it  -v ${PWD}:/app/pipeline rarecnvs_image:latest snakemake -s qc-cnv/qc-pipeline/snakefiles/qc.snake --core 1
 ```

-### Pipeline settings
+### Pipeline configuration

 To configure the pipeline for your own dataset you need to adjust two files: